microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-service.md

 An app can access Microsoft Graph using one of two ways: on behalf of a signed-in user, also called *delegated access*, or with its own identity, also called *app-only access*.
 This article details how an app gets to [call Microsoft Graph with its own identity](./auth/auth-concepts.md#access-scenarios).

-This article details the raw HTTP requests involved for your app to call Microsoft Graph with its own identity using a popular flow called the [OAuth 2.0 client credentials grant flow](/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).
-The authorization and token requests detailed in this article are abstracted to you when you use a [Microsoft-built and supported authentication library](#use-the-microsoft-authentication-library-msal) to get access tokens and call Microsoft Graph.
+This article details the raw HTTP requests involved for an app to call Microsoft Graph with its own identity using a popular flow called the [OAuth 2.0 client credentials grant flow](/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).
+The authorization and token requests in this article are abstracted to you when you use a [Microsoft-built and supported authentication library](#use-the-microsoft-authentication-library-msal) to get access tokens and call Microsoft Graph.

 ## Prerequisites

 Before proceeding with the steps in this article:

 1. Understand the authentication and authorization concepts in the Microsoft identity platform.
 For more information, see [Authentication and authorization basics](auth/auth-concepts.md).
-2. Register your app with Azure AD.
+2. Register the app with Azure AD.
 For more information, see [Register an application with the Microsoft identity platform](auth-register-app-v2.md).

 ## Authentication and authorization steps

-For your app to use the client credentials flow to get authorization and access to Microsoft Graph, you must follow these five steps:
+For an app to get authorization and access to Microsoft Graph using the client credentials flow, you must follow these five steps:

 1. Register the app with Azure AD.
-2. Configure Microsoft Graph application permissions on your app.
+2. Configure Microsoft Graph application permissions on the app.
 3. Get administrator consent.
 4. Get an access token.
 5. Call Microsoft Graph using the access token.